 At 27,000 square feet, the San Diego Model Railroad Museum is the world's largest accredited model railroad museum.
 This unique museum contains five enormous scale model layouts depicting railroads of the Southwest in O, HO, and N scales.
 In addition, the San Diego Model Railroad Museum features a Toy Train Gallery with an interactive Lionel layout for children and state-of-the-art theater lighting.

 The mission of the San Diego Model Railroad Museum is to preserve the heritage of railroading through a series of miniature representations of California railroads, as well as research and preserve the history of model railroading.
-A main component of our mission is to educate the public on the history and aspects of railroading.
-It is our goal to actively engage people from every community and demographic, to delight and teach the art of model railroading and the history of railroads.
-At every twist, turn, and tunnel we spark curiosity with developing educational programming that includes education milestones like critical thinking, creativity, and problem solving.
-Our exhibits transform little engineers to modelers who tinker with engines and nail down track to build and transform something from nothing.
+At every twist, turn, and tunnel we spark curiosity with developing educational programming that includes education milestones like critical thinking, creativity, and problem-solving.
+Our exhibits transform little engineers into modelers who tinker with engines and nail down the track to build and transform something from nothing.

 With highly detailed recreations of beautiful train routes, including the Tehachapi Pass, the Cabrillo Southwestern, San Diego & Arizona Eastern, and the Pacific Desert Lines, the San Diego Model Railroad Museum offers an eagle's eye view of some of the most stunning of landscapes.